-The girls want to know what I do.
-“Well,” I tell them, “When the sun thaws the ground in the spring and the dwarves come up, they steal from us.”
+“I must go into the forest,” I said.
+“When the sun thaws the ground in the spring and the dwarves come up, they steal from us.”

-“What do they take?” the girls ask.
+“What do they take?”

-“Treasures, my dears,” I say.
-“Anything and everything valuable.
+“Treasures, my dear.
+Anything and everything valuable.
 And what they take to their caves is not easily brought back to light.”